StanfordAHA/GarnetFlow/test_summaries/README.md

 Not included (yet) are <b>power domain</b> and <b>SoC</b> tests.
 We have not yet identified a source for those.

-#### Generating the summary manually
+<b>Generating the summary manually</b><br/>

-Test summaries are build via the following command sequence (usually I do this from kiwi):
+Test summaries are built via the following command sequence (usually I do this from kiwi):
 <pre>
   % make summary